2007 Miami Hurricanes football team: NC State

+Virginia

 The Miami Hurricanes lose to the Virginia Cavaliers 48–0 in the worst shutout in Orange Bowl history on the Hurricanes' last game at the Miami Orange Bowl.

 This loss dropped the Hurricanes to 2–4 in the ACC and 5–5 total.

-Virginia Tech (5–6)
+Virginia Tech

-Boston College (5–7)
+Boston College

-Miami lose to Boston College for the 1st time since 1984, and did not make a bowl game for the 1st time since 1997.
-While the Miami defense fell from previous years to finish 33rd in the nation, the offense finished 110th in the nation, their worst ranking for total offense in the modern era.
+Miami lost to Boston College for the first time since 1984, and did not make a bowl game for the 1st first since 1997.
+While the Miami's defense finished 33rd in the nation, the offense finished 110th in the nation, their worst ranking for total offense in the modern era.

 Offseason

 UM strong safety Kenny Phillips and defensive end Calais Campbell made the decision to forgo their senior year and declare for the NFL Draft.
 Phillips was drafted in the first round No. 31 overall to the New York Giants while Campbell was drafted in the second round No. 50 overall to the Arizona Cardinals.
 Linebacker Tevarris Gooden was also drafted in the third round No. 71 overall to the Baltimore Ravens.